pmuens/awesome-serverless/README.md

 - [Launching Snyk for serverless](https://snyk.io/blog/launching-snyk-for-serverless/) - Snyk’s solution for securing your serverless functions.
 - [Serverless applications with Firebase Cloud Functions](https://bypeopletechnologies.com/blog/2017/04/25/create-serverless-application-with-firebase-cloud-functions/) - Tutorial on how to create Serverless applications with Firebase Cloud Functions.
 - [Bulding a serverless MERN story app - Zero to deploy part 1](https://scotch.io/tutorials/build-a-serverless-mern-story-app-with-webtask-io-zero-to-deploy-1) - Part 1 of the blog post series on how to build a serverless app with Webtask.io.
-- [Serverless IoT Analytics with OpenWhisk Part 1](https://medium.com/openwhisk/serverless-iot-analytics-with-openwhisk-part-1-is-it-slower-96278770a87b) - Part 1 of the blog post series on Serverless IoT analytics with OpenWhisk.
+- [Serverless IoT Analytics with OpenWhisk - Part 1](https://medium.com/openwhisk/serverless-iot-analytics-with-openwhisk-part-1-is-it-slower-96278770a87b) - Part 1 of the blog post series on Serverless IoT analytics with OpenWhisk.
+- [Serverless IoT Analytics with OpenWhisk - Part 1](https://bryantsai.com/serverless-iot-analytics-with-openwhisk-part-2-how-to-structure-functions-ccd1c65766d5) - Part 2 of the blog post series on Serverless IoT analytics with OpenWhisk.

 ## Screencasts